photo: r. whittaker

 RICHARD: Oh, come on, Archana.
 Say something about that.

 ARCHANA: Well, it’s an attempt to merge a woman and an elephant, and to talk about the power that desire holds over all of us.
 Does that make sense? [yes] There’s one other thing I’d like to add.
 A lot of these things seem like they’re separate ideas, separate eras, separate kinds of work that don’t really relate, but I wanted to say that after just drawing marks—which was how I restarted my work after moving the studios—I got very excited about line images and I made etchings.
 I did some watercolors also, along with some forms where I wanted to make the edge of the form more powerful or interesting.
-Over time, I did a sort of perimeter piece, an etch that creates a form, but then my black works, Fringe of the Field, came from seeing that as a solid form instead of a line.
+Over time, I did a sort of perimeter piece, an etch that creates a form, but then my black work, Fringe of the Field, came from seeing that as a solid form instead of a line.

 So, the lines led to the etchings, and then more line drawing led to forms, and then in certain cases, the forms incorporated some lines back into them.
 So maybe that’s sort of boring, that story.
 But one thing suggests another, and I think when you’re interested in your work, that’s what happens.